lewebsimple/nuxt-barrel/README.md

 ## Features

 - ⛰ Named exports from a certain glob pattern become properties of an auto-imported object
+- 🔥 HMR of files in the glob pattern

 ## Quick Setup